AkBKukU/adam-psu/README.md

 may need to extend the DB9 connection to have enough clearance.
 A solid DB9 male to female adapter is encouraged over a cable for its better current capacity.
 If you do opt to use a DB9 extension cable **make sure it is not a null modem cable!**.
-Pins 3 & 3 on a null model cable are swapped which will swap 12V and 5V going to your system which will **severely damage** crucial components.
+Pins 3 & 3 on a null modem cable are swapped which will swap 12V and 5V going to your system which will **severely damage** crucial components.